Why take a flower arranging class?

 Learn floral design theory and history

-At every Petal+Eon flower arranging class (and online flower arranging class)you will learn about the Petal+Eon Floral Design Framework (the “Framework”).
-The Framework is described in detail in other articles, but it’s interesting to know the Framework was heavily influenced by modern florists in Japan and Korea where floral design using preserved flowers really blossomed -- excuse the pun.
+At every Petal+Eon flower arranging class (and online flower arranging class) you will learn about the Petal+Eon Floral Design Framework (the “Framework”).
+During the virtual flower arrangement classes, Framework is described in detail in other articles, but it’s interesting to know the Framework was heavily influenced by modern florists in Japan and Korea where floral design using preserved flowers really blossomed -- excuse the pun.
 Many of the Japanese florists we love studied Ikebana, the Japanese art of flower arrangement, and transitioned to using preserved flowers more recently.

 Some interesting facts about Ikebana: